Robert Nighthawk: Life and career

 In 1949, Nighthawk released the single "Annie Lee Blues"/"Black Angel Blues" on Aristocrat.
 The single was released under the name 'The Nighthawks', who were Nighthawk, pianist Ernest Lane, and bassist Willie Dixon.
-"Annie Lee Blues" reached #13 on the Billboard R&B chart on December 31, 1949.
+"Annie Lee Blues" reached number 13 on the Billboard R&B chart on December 31, 1949.
 Nighthawk recorded his final session for Chess (formerly Aristocrat) in 1950.
 He continued to perform and record, taking up with United Records and States Records 1951 and 1952, but did not achieve great commercial success.

 In 1963, Nighthawk was rediscovered busking in Chicago.
 This led to further recording sessions and club dates and to his return to Arkansas, where he performed on the radio program King Biscuit Time, on KFFA.
 He also continued giving live performances on Chicago's Maxwell Street until 1964.

 He had a stroke followed by a heart attack and died of heart failure at his home in Helena, Arkansas on November 5, 1967, aged 57.
 He is buried in Magnolia Cemetery, in Helena.